Stuart Town railway station

-Stuart Town railway station is a heritage-listed railway station located on the Main Western line in Stuart Town in the Dubbo Regional Council local government area of New South Wales, Australia.
+Stuart Town railway station is a heritage-listed railway station located on the Main Western line in Stuart Town of New South Wales, Australia.
 The station serves the town of Stuart Town and opened on 1 June 1880 when the line was extended from Orange to Wellington.
 It became an unstaffed station on 10 April 1976.
 The station is also known as Stuart Town Railway Station group.
 The station was added to the New South Wales State Heritage Register on 2 April 1999.

 Services

 Stuart Town is served by NSW TrainLink's daily Central West XPT service operating between Sydney and Dubbo.

 Description

 The station building is a type 4, brick third class building that was completed in 1880.
 A station master's residence is located adjacent to the station gatehouse, and is a type 5, brick building with a pyramid roof and central chimney, also completed in 1880.
 An out shed and lamp room/WC complete the complex.

 The platform face is made of brick with a dock platform.
 A timber picket fence separates the platform from the adjacent car park.